 VirtualReception.ai uses a minute-based subscription with straightforward tiers.

-- Enterprise: Custom pricing with outbound calls, custom CRM integrations, unlimited receptionists and users.
+- Enterprise: Custom pricing with custom CRM integrations, unlimited receptionists and users

-My AI Front Desk is a scheduling-first AI receptionist built for businesses handling anywhere from 10 to 10,000+ calls per day.
-In our evaluation, the platform performed well across appointment booking, lead capture, and general call handling, with the AI navigating caller requests accurately and consistently.
+Frontdesk is a scheduling-first AI receptionist built for businesses handling anywhere from 10 to 10,000+ calls per day.
+The platform performed well across appointment booking, lead capture, and general call handling, with the AI navigating caller requests accurately and consistently.

-Where My AI Front Desk has evolved beyond many competitors is in positioning itself as a full lead management system rather than just a receptionist.
+Frontdesk has evolved into a full lead management platform, not just a receptionist.
 The platform combines AI call handling with a built-in CRM, ticketing, workflows, and outbound sequences on higher tiers.
 It supports 100+ premium voice options so you can customize how your receptionist sounds, and integrates with scheduling tools, CRMs, and 6,000+ apps.

 The AI receptionist also handles texting workflows during calls, so if a caller asks to book an appointment, the receptionist can text them your scheduling link in real time.